 In other words, we look at the last five years' temperature rise and assume that the next five years will be similar.
-This is not the case.
+This is not the case, unless, perhaps emissions had stayed to stay at 2000 levels (orange line in Image - source: Intergovernmental Panel on Climate Change (IPCC) WG1 AR-4).

-The rate of change in temperature is actually accelerating due to interacting feedback systems that reinforce each other (e.g. warmer oceans hold less CO2 which causes more warming).
+The rate of change in temperature is actually accelerating due to interacting feedback systems or that reinforce each other (e.g. warmer oceans hold less CO_2 which causes more warming).

-However, there is a danger that presenting the full severity of future scenarios can cause many people to become more sceptical (Feinberg & Willer, 2010), particularly when combined with a perceived lack of control.
+However, there is a danger that presenting the full severity of future scenarios can actually cause many people to become more sceptical (Feinberg & Willer, 2010), particularly when combined with a perceived lack of control.

 The framing effect shows that people are more likely to change their behaviour when the benefits of action are highlighted (e.g. if we switch to electric vehicles, you'll save money on fuel, reduce emissions and save X number of lives), rather than the risks of inaction (e.g. if we do nothing, humans will become extinct).
 There is a balance to be struck between messages that raise alarm, without evoking the mechanisms of denial and fatalism that can lead to inaction.